plops/sb-httpd-nonblock/README.md

 # sb-httpd-nonblock

-Very simple single threaded web server to run a server sent event-based web interface on a Raspberry Pi.
+Very simple single threaded web server to run a 'server sent event'-based web interface on a Raspberry Pi.

 ## usage: